rust-lang/rfcs/text/0000-eager-macro-expansion.md

 # Drawbacks

-* Requires authors to opt-in to expansion, rather than somehow providing an ecosystem-wide solution similar to the one proposed by [@petrochenkov for macros in inert attributes](https://internals.rust-lang.org/t/macro-expansion-points-in-attributes/11455).
+* Requires authors to opt-in to expansion, rather than somehow providing an ecosystem-wide solution similar to the one proposed by petrochenkov for [macros in inert attributes](https://internals.rust-lang.org/t/macro-expansion-points-in-attributes/11455).
 * Exposes more of the compiler internals as an eventually stable API, which may make alternative compiler implementations more complicated.